 These details can be difficult enough to remember for just one item, especially in the aftermath of a burglary or a natural disaster.
 But imagine if you had to provide this information for multiple items, or even the entire contents of your home.
 Could you remember, and list, everything you own, let alone their origins and values?
 Very few people could.
 That’s why it’s so important to create an inventory of all your belongings, complete with photo and video documentation, before potential misfortune strikes.

 Why Create a Home Photo and Video Inventory

-But, following a disaster (e.g., a fire or a robbery), having a home inventory on hand will help you in working with your home insurance company.
+In 2016, the Insurance Information Institute found that only half of homeowners had an inventory of their belongings, down from 52 percent in 2015 .
+Following a disaster (e.g., a fire or a robbery), having a home inventory on hand will help you in working with your home insurance company.
 When you file a claim, you’ll be required to provide a detailed description of the items that have been damaged or lost.
 The more thorough this list is, the faster and more smoothly the claims process will proceed, and the better your chances will be of recovering the full value of your belongings.

 In addition to speeding up the claims process after a disaster, having an inventory can benefit you in other ways.
 Creating a list of your belongings can help you keep track of warranties, establish how much insurance you really need to safeguard your belongings (you may be under-insured currently), and highlight issues to consider in your estate and financial planning.
 It can even raise the value of your home, as you document purchases related to home improvements.

 A written list of your items is a great start, but taking photographs and video of what you own can be especially beneficial for several reasons.
 One reason is that a visual record backs up your written list and can help you prove ownership of missing items.
 Another reason is that it can make it easier to include unusual items that may be more difficult to describe in words or ascertain value.
 A photo or video inventory can also be an easier option to create than a checklist or a spreadsheet.